 - You have the opportunity to undertake a semester, internship or full year abroad.

 - Your personal and professional development are key.
 Your study pace and pathway towards reaching your goals are for you to decide.

 - Global Project and Change Management is a Top Programme (Keuzegids 2024).

 Check that you meet our English language and academic requirements before you start your application.
 Applications at Dutch universities must be made through Studielink.
 There is a selection procedure to find out whether our learning community suits you.
 Windesheim Honours College selects max.
 80 students.

-All students: 1 June
+EU/EEA students: 1 June

-Continuing your studies
+After your studies

 - Climate Studies at Wageningen University

 - Sustainable Entrepreneurship & Innovation at ESCP Business School in Berlin

 - International Development: Poverty, Conflict, & Reconstruction at University of Manchester